Sending Transaction

 Transaction Flow

-Every OP_NET transaction follows a strict three-step lifecycle: simulate, configure, and broadcast.
+As previously stated, every OP_NET transaction follows a strict two-step lifecycle: simulate and broadcast.
 This pattern ensures that invalid operations are caught before any satoshis are spent on fees, and that the developer has full visibility into the expected outcome before committing to the network.

 Step 1: Simulate the Call